Hybrid Lyapunov and Barrier Function-Based Control with Stabilization Guarantees

+This construction ensures that the safe half-space $\hat{q}$ is selected from safe half-spaces whose normal vectors are more aligned with the reference normal $\mathbf{v} = \mathbf{n}_{\bar{q}}$ than the active one, and the union with $\{\bar{q}\}$ guarantees that the set $\hat{\mathcal{Q}}_q$ is nonempty when the active safe half-space is already $\bar{q}$.

-In addition, the switching logic also incorporates a hysteretic behavior, similar to synergistic Lyapunov functions \cite{mayhew2011synergistic}, \cite{mayhew2011further}.
-More precisely, we consider a minimum synergy gap $\mu \in \mathbb{R}_{>0}$, used as a reference for placing the intermediate target points relative to $\mathcal{P}$.
-Specifically, for an active safe half-space $q$ that does not contain $\bar{\mathbf{x}}$, the current setpoint is chosen to lie on the active boundary hyperplane, implying that
+Building on the previous auxiliary variables, the switching logic is based on a hysteretic behavior, inspired by synergistic Lyapunov functions \cite{mayhew2011synergistic}, \cite{mayhew2011further}.
+Specifically, for an active safe half-space $q$ that does not contain the desired equilibrium point $\bar{\mathbf{x}}$, we will enforce the active setpoint to be placed on the active boundary hyperplane, i.e., enforcing that